VA-Explorer/va_explorer/_sources/development.md.txt

 ## Development Commands

-As mentioned in Management Commands (link), VA Explorer provides additional functionality beyond its UI-based features.
+As mentioned in [Management Commands](training/admin_guides.md#management-commands), VA Explorer provides additional functionality beyond its UI-based features.
 This holds especially true for development which has relevant actions detailed here: